preetesh33/Bash-Scripts/README.md

 You can use list of bash script to automate daily SRE task.

-1. dns-record-check.sh
+a. dns-record-check.sh

 This script helps to check dns records from host list.

-2. finshost.sh
+b. finshost.sh

 This script will help to find and update whether host in present in your environment or not.

-3. git-utils
+c. git-utils

 This script clone list of branches, then create and push the same in new branch and also verifies newly created branch.

-4. pulp-utils.sh
+d. pulp-utils.sh

 This script automates all pulp task.

-for exampe -
+for example -

 # ./pulp-utils.sh